viktorbezdek/awesome-github-projects/README.md

 ## Python

+- [Dataherald/dataherald](https://github.com/Dataherald/dataherald) - Interact with your SQL database, Natural Language to SQL using LLMs
+- [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Get answers to your questions, whether they be online or in your own notes.
+Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+Self-host locally or use our clou
+- [Doriandarko/maestro](https://github.com/Doriandarko/maestro) - A framework for Claude Opus to intelligently orchestrate subagents.
+- [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Assistants with memory, knowledge and tools.
+- [OpenBMB/MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - MiniCPM-Llama3-V 2.5: A GPT-4V Level Multimodal LLM on Your Phone
 - [Skyvern-AI/skyvern](https://github.com/Skyvern-AI/skyvern) - Automate browser-based workflows with LLMs and Computer Vision
 - [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult